meronleshem/BullsAndCows/README.md

 Every turn the player guesses a code in 4 colors, when pressed the "Submit" button the player gets clues if there's a mistake.
 * Press on a valid circle to change his color.
 There are 8 color options.
+* Valid guess needs to contain 4 colors with no duplicates.
+* The player can use the "Submit" button only when he enters a valid guess.

 Clues: